SovereignCloudStack/standards/Standards/scs-xxxx-v1-status-page-create-decision.md

 * As a consumer of the status page, I'd like to subscribe to events on the status page via e-mail
   * for everything
   * for specific components

-* Don't we need (read-)user management for this anyway?
-* TBD: is there a need for alternate ways of pushing infos from the status page application?
-Example: RSS feed
+* As a consumer of the status page, I'd like to subscribe to a RSS or atom feed

 * Allow for the ability to trigger webhooks upon certain events (to submit info to other systems via webhooks, e.g. chat/messenger)